JK-Sun/model_log/README.md

 ## Copyright

 Copyright (c) 2018- jk-sun.
-See LICENSE.tet for further details.
+See LICENSE.txt for further details.